gportay/iamroot/README.md

 	gzip -c iamroot.7 >iamroot.7.gz
 	rm iamroot.7 ish.1

+## BUILD

+Run the following command to build *libiamroot.so*

+For your home directory (i.e. your user only)

+	$ make libiamroot.so PREFIX=$HOME/.local

+Or, for your system (i.e. every users)

+	$ make libiamroot.so

 ## INSTALL

 Run the following command to install *iamroot(7)* and *ish(1)*

-To your home directory
+To your home directory (i.e. your user only)

 	$ make user-install

-Or, to your system
+Or, to your system (i.e. every users)

 	$ sudo make install